 A Link Between Brain Trauma and Violence?

-Because the NFL’s statistics on concussions are still so shady, there are a lot of missing links in the possible theory of linking traumatic brain injury with a propensity to violence.
+Because the NFL’s statistics on concussions are incredulous, there are a lot of missing links in the possible theory of linking traumatic brain injury with a propensity to violence.
 Adrian Raine, a psychologist at the University of Pennsylvania who is the country’s foremost “neurocriminologist,” studies how brain function might explain criminal behavior.

 Raine told Forbes: